daisywatson/developer-resources/README.md

  ## Technical Specifications
  This app was created using Flask, React and Semantic UI React.
 It is deployed on Heroku and requires no installation.

+## Challenges
+The development team ran into a number of challenges with this project, the largest of which were:
+  * Toggling back and forth between the "all resources" and "my page" views and getting the correct data to populate each of those pathways
+  * Creating a navigation bar in React

+## Potential Forthcoming Features
+There are a number of features the development team would like to add:
+ * To add another model that enables users to track workshops and pull location information from an API and displays a map of the workshop location.
+Similar to the resource model we created, a user could view all workshops that have been entered by all users and the workshops they have entered in separate views.
+ * The ability to "like" resource and workshops and to create associated "favorities" views from the likes
+ * A delete modal that asks a user if they are sure they want to delete